Pitjantjatjara dialect: Code-switching

-("I'm always the one that has to pay the rent.")
+("I [am] always [the one who have to] pay the rent.")

-Teenage Pitjantjatjara
+Areyonga Teenage Pitjantjatjara

-Teenage Pitjantjatjara is a distinct variety of Pitjantjatjara spoken by younger Pitjantjatjara people.
+Areyonga Teenage Pitjantjatjara is a distinct variety of Pitjantjatjara spoken by younger Pitjantjatjara people in Areyonga.

-The main differences between Standard Pitjantjatjara and Teenage Pitjantjatjara are in vocabulary and pronunciation.
-A much greater proportion of Teenage Pitjantjatjara vocabulary is derived from English, with some English loan words being used instead of some traditional terms.
-A common example of this is the usage of "and" in Teenage Pitjantjatjara.
+The main differences between Standard Pitjantjatjara and Areyonga Teenage Pitjantjatjara are in vocabulary and pronunciation.
+A much greater proportion of Areyonga Teenage Pitjantjatjara vocabulary is derived from English, with some English loan words being used instead of some traditional terms.
+A common example of this is the usage of "and" in Areyonga Teenage Pitjantjatjara.

-Furthermore, Teenage Pitjantjatjara loan words are often pronounced more like the original English word, even if this involves using the sound from a letter that does not traditionally exist in Pitjantjatjara, such as B, D, O, S and V. However, the letter C is never used.
+Furthermore, Areyonga Teenage Pitjantjatjara loan words are often pronounced more like the original English word, even if this involves using the sound from a letter that does not traditionally exist in Pitjantjatjara, such as B, D, O, S and V. However, the letter C is never used.